agargaro/three.ez/docs/docs/api/classes/Cameras.OrthographicCameraAuto.md

 • **interceptByRaycaster**: `boolean`

-Determines if the object can be intercepted by a raycaster (default: true).
+Determines if the object can be intercepted by the main raycaster.
+Default is DEFAULT_INTERCEPT_BY_RAYCASTER (`true`).

 #### Inherited from